 Periodontic dentistry focuses on the causes and treatments of gum disease.
 With proper care, gum disease can usually be prevented, but when care is necessary, you can count on the experts at Woodlake Family Dentistry.

-Finding a dentist to treat gum disease in Little Elm is easy.
+Finding a dentist to treat gum disease in Little Elm and Frisco is easy.
 Our team of periodontal professionals at Woodlake Family Dentistry welcomes new patients.
 Each patient is different, and each treatment is different to meet their needs.

 Gingivitis, or gum disease, is caused by a buildup of plaque under the gums.
 When the gums become infected, it can result in:

 As each patient is different, there can be many possible causes of gum disease.
 Common factors include poor dental hygiene, using tobacco, heredity or general health conditions.

 At Woodlake Family Dentistry in Little Elm and Frisco, we offer quality care in treating and preventing gum disease including:

 Surface debridement may become needed when tartar or plaque is built up too much to treat with a standard professional cleaning.
 It’s essentially a deep cleaning and involves scaling and root planing.